dhrandy/dhrandy-RG35XX-Themes/README.md

 ![ezgif-2-a565fa5ce4-2](https://user-images.githubusercontent.com/6290176/224519006-865f7210-d8ca-41ae-a041-856a5dfc0813.gif)

 ## Note
-- These only work with the Anbernic RG35XX
+- These only work with the Anbernic RG35XX installed with Garlic OS
 - Use at your own risk.

 ## Useful Links